rubensfelipe/ReceitaBoa/README.md

 # ReceitaBoa
-App para adicionar as suas Receitas

-Social App for Recipes.

-You can add your recipes and add friends to see their recipes too.
+## Introduction

+This is a app was made to create a space where you can store your recipes.
+Besides that, you can see the recipes from other users of the app.

+Summarizing: This is a Social Media App for you and your friends to share recipes with each other.